danieljprice/splash/docs/advanced.rst

 physical units on.
 Pressing ‘q’ from interactive mode (that is, with the cursor in the plot window) returns us to the main menu.

-Physical units are turned on from the d)ata menu, as follows:
+Physical units are turned on from the :ref:`sec:menu-d`, as follows:

 ::